 Here are the steps to take if you decide to freeze your credit:

 - Find out your state’s fees.
 Each state sets its own laws for fees that credit bureaus can charge for placing and lifting a credit freeze.
-You can find Equifax’s helpful state-by-state list here.
+You can find Experian’s helpful state-by-state list here.

 - Gather your personal information.
 To fill out online credit freeze forms, you’ll need personal information like your Social Security number, birth date and, possibly, driver’s license number.